ethantorone/Jesture/README.md

 ## Things we're proud of
 - The CSS art and animations are very pretty :star:
 - Designed gesture creation and detection algorithms from scratch and they kinda work
+- Rounded corners
-- Did not get stuck trying to integrate flask server
+- Did not get stuck trying to integrate flask server :)

 ## Challenges we ran into
 - Almost got stuck trying to integrate flask server
+- CSS Animations
+- Processing hand landmark coordinates into gestures
+- Detecting gestures
+- Mentally

+## What we learned
+- OpenCV for image transformations
+- How to design metrics for comparing data
+- Convert everything into a NumPy Array
+- We can make a GET with a POST but not a POST with a GET

+## What's next
+- Test integrating Jesture with smart home devices
+- shower, sleep, wake up late, hit a nice brunch, go take a nap